Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Three-Bedroom Residence (the family-flagship with kitchen and full living room) or Four-Bedroom Residence for the multi-generational option.

-#7 in Maui for Family Holidays
+#7 in Maui for a Family Holiday

 The Ritz-Carlton Maui, Kapalua